Adoration 4 Adventure’s 5 reasons to visit Porto, Portugal.

 Since living in Brazil in 2013, I have been studying Brazilian Portuguese using various methods including group classes, private lessons, books, and apps.
 So you can imagine how excited I was to be visiting a city where they speak the language I am learning.
 Well…. sort of.
 Actually, the Portuguese from Portugal and Brazil are a little different.
 Especially in the accent.
 For the most part, though, everyone could understand me and I could at least follow along in conversations.

 Don’t worry if you don’t speak a word of Portuguese.
 The citizens of Portugal generally speak excellent English and are more than happy to converse with you.
 In fact, even if you don’t speak English that well, they will still try to understand and help you.

 Everything about Porto is easy.
 Taking the train from the airport to downtown is very simple and cheap (just a few Euros).
-Then once you arrive to the center, chances are you won’t need to take public transport again because this city is very walk-able!
+Then once you arrive in the center, chances are you won’t need to take public transport again because this city is very walkable!

 There is so much to explore and my favorite way to do that is by foot.
 I actually took two walking tours while staying in the city – as one morning tour covered half of the city and the afternoon covered the other half.
 In addition to that, there are still many gorgeous and winding alleys that you can wander off on your own.

 One thing that I loved about both Porto and Lisbon (Portugal’s capital) was the number of incredible rooftop views that the cities provide.
 Porto is not shy is showing off its beauty.
 Some of the best city views, including Vitoria and “the path of virtues” are included on the free walking tours.

 Portuguese cuisine on a budget

 Porto has two dishes that are traditional to the area.
 The first is a “Tripas”, a tripe and bean stew.
 I decided to take a pass on this one, however, don’t let that stop you from diving in.
 If you are unsure about the tripe then you can ask for it on the side.